Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-When a vehicle is stolen the first step should be to report the theft to the Police.
-The Police then notify DVLA of the theft.
+When a vehicle is stolen the first step should be to report the theft to the police.
+The police then notify DVLA of the theft.

-Make sure you have all the details about your vehicle to hand before you report the theft to the Police.
+Make sure you have all the details about your vehicle to hand before you report the theft to the police.
 This includes:

 Contact your insurers as soon as possible.
-If you don't get your vehicle back, and need to make a claim, then you should tell DVLA the date you received payment from the insurers, and the insuring company's name and address.
+If you don't get your vehicle back, and need to make a claim, then you must tell DVLA the date you received payment from the insurers, and the insuring company's name and address.